chicio/react-native-skia-skeleton/README.md

 # react-native-skia-skeleton

-A skia skeletong for react native apps.
+A skia skeleton for react native apps.

 ## Installation